GuriTheoChem/latex_book_template/README.md

 - To build the pdf of the Thesis, execute the following:

     ```bash
-    latexmk -pdf -pdflatex="pdflatex -interaction=nonstopmode -synctex=1" -use-make -output-directory=build src/main.tex
+    latexmk -pdf -output-directory=build src/main.tex
     ```

     > Note: I use `latexmk` for an automated compilation of this template pdf as it has cross-references(bibliography, table of contents).
 I do not test any other compilers.
 Please read more about choosing a compiler on this overleaf [article](https://www.overleaf.com/learn/latex/Choosing_a_LaTeX_Compiler#TeX_distributions).

+- The pdf named [main.pdf](build/main.pdf) is built in the [build/](build) folder.

+- To get the pdf of a particular release version, go to the release and find it in the assets.

+## Plots

-- If you choose exclude Index from your final pdf, you can simply execute the following:
+- To build the new plots, modify the [generate_plots.py](src/generate_plots.py) as you wish and execute the following:

     ```bash
-    latexmk -pdf -output-directory=build src/main.tex
-    ```

-    > Note: Comment out `\usepackage{makeidx}` and `\makeindex` in [preamble.tex](src/contents/latex_doc_preamble/preamble.tex).
-Comment out `\printindex` in [main.tex](src/main.tex).

-- The pdf named `main.pdf` is built in the `build/` folder.

-- To build the plots:

-    ```bash
     python3 src/generate_plots.py
     ```

-- To get the pdf of a particular release version, go to the release and find it in the assets.
+    > Note: The images of the plots for this are already generated in this project repository and are in the [plots/](src/contents/figures_and_plots/plots).

+    This is of course only one example way in which a user can generate plots for their LaTex Document.
+Feel free to play around and incorporate your prefered way.

 ## Screenshots